Abiding Love Weddings, Wedding Officiant in Ellicott City, MD

 Personal connections with clients are wonderful treasures.
 Love connections make life worth living.
 We love to officiate weddings and have been officiating at traditional, religious, non-religious and contemporary services since 2000.our wedding vows should be an expression of the heart and who you are.
 From traditional to contemporary services our weddings reflect your dreams, your hopes, and your aspirations for the future.
 Abiding Love Weddings will tailor your wedding ceremony so that is uniquely your own.
 Whatever your faith or background we will create that perfect moment that you will remember for the rest of your life.

-Abiding Love Weddings is a Wedding Venture resident expert on wedding ceremony services in Ellicott City, MD and is highly regarded in the industry.
-Read published wedding articles below.
+Abiding Love Weddings is a Wedding Venture resident expert on Wedding Ceremony in Ellicott City, MD and is highly regarded in the industry.
+Read published wedding articles below where Abiding Love Weddings answers top questions about wedding ceremony.

 Interview with Rev. Robin A. Hannon, a wedding officiant in Maryland